mauriciobejaranor/mauriciobejaranor/README.md

 ## About Me

 I'm a Mechatronic Engineer.
-Who building custom hardware and software for IoT projects, applying concepts such as cloud/edge computing, deep learning, image processing, and more.
+Who building custom hardware and software for IoT projects.
 I also have experience in industrial automation integration projects and custom software development with SAP ABAP.

 ## My Knowledge